I am a mother of a toddler, and I have lived in the U.K. for the last 20 years.

 So, what now?
 What to do after removing the side(s)?

-Transition From Crib to Bed: Common Problems and Solutions
+Moving From Crib to Bed: Common Problems and Solutions

 - The first thing is to get yourself a bed rail or guard.
 Children tend to roll over a lot before and during sleep.
 Please check the measures as they are different for each type.